 The relative roles of smoking and physical inactivity in the epidemic were forecasted to decline between 2020-2050, despite their prevalences remaining stable, as the growth in the T2DM epidemic will be largely driven by the projected increase in obesity (Figure 3).
 These findings demonstrate that Oman is confronted with a serious challenge of high and increasing T2DM epidemic if obesity is not controlled over the coming years.

 Our projections are based on currently available data for the trends in risk factors and the demographic structure of the population, but future trends could be subject to changes due to intervention programs among others.
-Sensitivity analyses employing alternative scenarios for the trends in obesity, physical inactivity, and demographic structure affirmed the predicted growing trend in T2DM prevalence and incidence, but suggested that the projected growth of the epidemic could be smaller (by 13%-28%) if obesity trend stabilizes soon or does not increase substantially over the coming decades.
+Thus, the projections provided in this study should be compared to and validated with future data coming from nationally-representative population-based surveys for T2DM and its risk factors.
+Having said so, sensitivity analyses employing alternative scenarios for the trends in obesity, physical inactivity, and demographic structure affirmed the predicted growing trend in T2DM prevalence and incidence, but suggested that the projected growth of the epidemic could be smaller (by 13%-28%) if obesity trend stabilizes soon or does not increase substantially over the coming decades.